VeritasVox/Modes-of-Engagement-A-Biblical-Theology-of-Destroying-Idols-While-Loving-Captives/README.md

 **Practically:** We can say "You're teaching damning error and if you persist after correction, you're acting as a false teacher."
 We cannot say with prophetic certainty "God has finally rejected you."

 The goal, even in the harshest rebuke, remains **restoration** (2 Cor 2:5-11; Gal 6:1).
 We fight for truth and against error—including harsh confrontation of persons when their posture demands it—while acknowledging only God knows the end of the story.
+Let the Word of God be the authority.
+Let His Word speak on His own terms.

 ---